lea-rivoallan/Personal-Projects/README.md

 Exploratory analysis of a global supply chain dataset, combining a Principal Component Analysis (PCA) of continuous risk factors with a Random Forest regression to identify the strongest drivers of supplier delivery delays.

+# Global Longevity Gap & Pension Liability Modeling

+> Does national wealth change how much longer women live than men — and what does that gap cost a pension fund?
+This project combines a **cross-country regression** (World Bank data, 2021) with a **simple actuarial valuation**
+> to quantify the financial impact of the gender longevity gap on lifetime annuities.